-As the colder weather disappears to make room for spring, basement flooding prevention might be on your mind.
+As colder weather disappears to make room for spring, basement flooding prevention might be on your mind.
 If you’re concerned that your basement might be at risk of flooding once the snow melts, keep reading to find some useful pointers.
 We’ll discuss tips for basement flooding prevention and some damages that can occur if you choose to forgo preparation and your basement floods.

-Prevent Your Basement From Flooding Damages
+How to Prevent Your Basement From Flooding Damages

 Remove Snow From Your Property

-Making sure snow is removed from window wells, gutters, and your house foundation is great basement flooding prevention.
+Making sure snow is removed from window wells, gutters, and your house foundation is a great basement flooding prevention tactic.
 A good rule of thumb is to clear snow at least one meter away from your house’s foundation.
 You can also hire a professional to clear away snow from your roof as well.
 Although the snow on your roof may not seem like it could cause large problems, you’d be surprised at the volume of water that ends up melting.
 You don’t want this entering your basement!
 Make sure you aren’t shoveling snow onto any drainage areas on your street.
 These need to be clear as well to avoid flooding main roads.

 Seal Any Cracks Or Leaks

 If you notice cracks or leaks in your windows, walls, and foundation, they should be addressed as soon as possible.
 These are the doors through which water can enter your home.
 Closing them up with caulking, epoxy, or asking a professional to seal cracks can ensure there are no major entry points for the water to flow.